WalkerMills/CryptoBot/README.md

 # pacman -U ./thrift-cpp*.tar.xz
 ```

-It requires NuoDB, Thrift, and Cython to compile from source; to run a server, you also need Apache, mod_wsgi, Memcached, and there are additional configuration steps.
+It requires NuoDB, Thrift, and Cython to compile from source; to run a server, you also need Apache, mod_wsgi, Memcached, and Django, and additional configuration is (probably) required

 ### Servers